SouravDutta91/leetcode/README.md

 # Leetcode
 This repository contains solutions to coding problems from [Leetcode](https://leetcode.com/problemset/).

+The list of the problems with their solutions can be found [here](/problems).

 # Notes
 * All solutions are developed in Python 3.x
 * These may not be the best or the most optimal solutions.